Tiberriver256/azure-devops-node-api/project-management/documentation-standards/docs-tech-stack.md

 ## Best Practices for Our Constraints

 1. **Use Native Markdown**: Rely on standard markdown features rather than HTML when possible
+2. **Avoid HTML**: Generally avoid HTML in our markdown except for `<details>` and `<summary>` tags for collapsible sections
-2. **Visual Distinction**: Use markdown's native formatting (bold, italics, blockquotes) for visual distinction
+3. **Visual Distinction**: Use markdown's native formatting (bold, italics, blockquotes) for visual distinction
-3. **Accessible Images**: Ensure all images have descriptive alt text
+4. **Accessible Images**: Ensure all images have descriptive alt text
-4. **Diagrams as Images**: Create diagrams in external tools and import as static images
+5. **Diagrams as Images**: Create diagrams in external tools and import as static images
-5. **Progressive Disclosure**: Use GitHub's collapsible sections for progressive disclosure
+6. **Progressive Disclosure**: Use GitHub's collapsible sections for progressive disclosure
-6. **Consistent Structure**: Maintain consistent document structure for predictable navigation
+7. **Consistent Structure**: Maintain consistent document structure for predictable navigation
-7. **Link-Based Navigation**: Create clear navigation patterns using links between documents
+8. **Link-Based Navigation**: Create clear navigation patterns using links between documents

 ## Example Implementations